RubixML/CIFAR-10/README.md

 The images we imported in the previous step will eventually need to be converted into samples of continuous features.
 An [Image Resizer](https://docs.rubixml.com/en/latest/transformers/image-resizer.html) ensures that all images have the same dimensionality, just in case.
 The [Image Vectorizer](https://docs.rubixml.com/en/latest/transformers/image-vectorizer.html) handles extracting the red, green, and blue (RGB) intensities (0 - 255) from the images.
 Finally, the [Z Scale Standardizer](https://docs.rubixml.com/en/latest/transformers/z-scale-standardizer.html) scales and centers the vectorized color channel data to a mean of 0 and a standard deviation of 1.
 This last step helps the network converge quicker.
 We'll wrap the 3 transformers in a [Pipeline](https://docs.rubixml.com/en/latest/pipeline.html) so we can use them again in another process after we save the model.

 ### Instantiating the Learner
 The [Multilayer Perceptron](https://docs.rubixml.com/en/latest/classifiers/multilayer-perceptron.html) classifier is a type of neural network model we'll train to recognize images in the CIFAR-10 dataset.
 Under the hood it uses Gradient Descent with Backpropagation to learn the weights of the network by gradually updating the signal that each neuron produces in response to an input.
 One of the key aspects of neural networks are the use of hidden layers that perform intermediate computations.
 In between [Dense](https://docs.rubixml.com/en/latest/neural-network/hidden-layers/dense.html) neuronal layers we use an [Activation](https://docs.rubixml.com/en/latest/neural-network/hidden-layers/activation.html) layer to perform a non-linear transformation of the neuron's output using a user-defined activation function.
 The non-linearities introduced by the activation layer are crucial for learning complex patterns within the data.
 For the purpose of this tutorial we'll use the [ELU](https://docs.rubixml.com/en/latest/neural-network/activation-functions/elu.html) activation function, which is a good default but feel free to experiment with different activation functions on your own.
-A mild [Dropout](https://docs.rubixml.com/en/latest/neural-network/hidden-layers/dropout.html) layer is added after the first two sets of Dense/Activation layers to act as a regularizer.
+A [Dropout](https://docs.rubixml.com/en/latest/neural-network/hidden-layers/dropout.html) layer is added after the first two sets of Dense/Activation layers to act as a regularizer.
 Lastly, we'll add a [Batch Norm](https://docs.rubixml.com/en/latest/neural-network/hidden-layers/batch-norm.html) layer to help the network train faster by re-normalizing the activations partway through the network.

 Wrapping the learner and transformer pipeline in a [Persistent Model](https://docs.rubixml.com/en/latest/persistent-model.html) meta-estimator allows us to save the model so we can use it in another process to make predictions.